derrickbozich/model-class-methods-reading-cb-000/README.md

 ## Objectives

 1. Know when to use a model class method
-2. Create model class methods for custom queries
+2. Create model class methods for custom queries!

 ## Lesson

 We're gonna keep working on our blog application and adding more features, so make sure to follow along and try out the code for yourself as we go!

 Make sure to run `rake db:seed` to get some starter posts and authors.
 You might be surprised to see the big names that definitely wrote these